-19. Global surface ocean pH (a measure of acidity) has declined on average by approximately 0.1 pH units since the Industrial Revolution, an increase in acidity of about 30 per cent.
+19. Global surface ocean pH (a measure of acidity) has declined on average by approximately 0.1 pH units since preindustrial times, an increase in acidity of about 30 per cent.
 Ocean pH is projected to decline approximately by an additional 0.2–0.3 pH units over the next century unless global carbon emissions are significantly curtailed.
 These changes can be observed in extended ocean time series, and the rate of change is likely unparalleled in at least the past 66 million years.

 20. The interactions of ocean acidification in coastal zones with coastal processes, such as the upwelling of undersaturated water and land-based nutrient influxes, has become a high-priority area of research.
 Natural variability in carbonate chemistry, such as coastal upwelling and seasonal fluctuations in primary productivity, is compounded by anthropogenic changes to create particularly extreme ocean acidification conditions in some regions of the global ocean.